NAC

 Sharm holds a BA (Hons) in Dance and is qualified in Education and Training (CertEd/DET).
 Her professional practice is further strengthened by advanced study in Business and Enterprise at BA (Hons) level, supporting her strategic leadership, governance, and organisational development within the social enterprise sector.

 Her career spans both mainstream and alternative education, where she has worked extensively with children and young people facing barriers to engagement.
-Sharm is a LAMDA and IDTA performing arts instructor, a TEFL-qualified teacher, and a Designated Safeguarding Lead (DSL), ensuring all provision is inclusive, ethical, and professionally robust.
+Sharm is a LAMDA and IDTA performing arts instructor, a TEFL-qualified teacher, and a Designated Safeguarding Lead (DSL) and Mental Health First aid trained (MHFA) ensuring all provision is inclusive, ethical, and professionally robust.

 Alongside her educational leadership, Sharm integrates creative arts with holistic wellbeing approaches.
 She is a certified meditation and yoga coach and a qualified Reiki practitioner, enabling her to design programmes that support emotional regulation, resilience, confidence, and self-expression through drama, dance, music, and reflective practice.

-Through New Creativity CIC, Sharm has successfully led and delivered funded programmes across the West Midlands and Worcestershire, supported by the National Lottery, Holiday Activities and Food (HAF), and local authority partnerships.
+Through New Creativity CIC, Sharm has successfully led and delivered funded programmes across the West Midlands and Worcestershire, supported by the National Lottery, Henry Smith foundation, Holiday Activities and Food (HAF), and local authority and school partnerships.
 Her work has also included international projects in Thailand, Cyprus, Greece, and Gran Canaria, as well as collaborations with both signed and unsigned artists, including X Factor finalists and international performers.

 A published author and former recording artist under the name Shanghai Starr, Sharm’s creative career includes charted dance singles such as Rise and Boom.
 This blend of artistic excellence, educational leadership, and social enterprise strategy underpins her vision to build sustainable, high-impact programmes that create lasting change for young people and communities.